A PhD FOR LECTURERS

 - managing behaviour and engaging students

-The programme also provides you with the opportunity to participate in seminars led by senior staff, twice a year, on teaching and learning, and higher education in the UK.
+The programme provides you with the opportunity to participate in a yearly seminar led by senior staff, on teaching and learning, and higher education in the UK.

 You have the choice of improving your skills either: